gema-arta/heiwa/docs/poc/4-Final_System.md

 # Apply patch (from Void Linux) to allow compile under musl libc.
 patch -Np1 -i ../../extra/util-linux/patches/fix-musl.patch

+# Fix `more.c` failed to build againts NetBSD Curses.

 # The FHS recommends using the "/var/lib/hwclock" directory instead of the usual "/etc" directory as the location for the adjtime file.
 mkdir -pv /var/lib/hwclock